Kotlin/kotlinx-io/CONTRIBUTING.md

         * Use imports with '*'.
     * [Build the project](#building) to make sure it all works and passes the tests.
 * If you fix a bug:
-    * Write the test the reproduces the bug.
+    * Write the test that reproduces the bug.
     * Fixes without tests are accepted only in exceptional circumstances if it can be shown that writing the corresponding test is too hard or otherwise impractical.
     * Follow the style of writing tests that is used in this project: name test functions as `testXxx`.
 Don't use backticks in test names.
 * Comment on the existing issue if you want to work on it.
-Ensure that the issue not only describes a problem, but also describes a solution that had received a positive feedback.
-Propose a solution if there isn't any.
+Ensure that the issue not only describes a problem, but also describes a solution that has received positive feedback.
+Propose a solution if none has been suggested.

 ## Building